What Does Racism in Corporate America Look Like?

 Racism in Corporate America is Closer Than You'd Think

-What is happening is they are bigots behind the scenes and when leaders don't see what's happening, it's the subtleties of how they're treating those folks in the organizations.
+What is happening behind the scenes, when leaders don't see what's happening, is the subtleties of how they're treating those folks in the organizations.

 Let's Work Toward Mitigating and Eliminating Racism in Corporate America